Panera Bread Ten Vegetable Soup (copycat recipe)

 Add either 8 cups of veggie broth or 8 cups of water plus 3 tablespoons of Better Than Bouillon vegetable base paste.
 I buy the size from Costco, because it lasts longer and it’s more affordable.
 Turn the heat up to high if you’re cooking this on the stove (if you’re using an instant pot, just leave it on sauté for now).

 Reduce the heat to medium-low once everything starts to boil if you’re using the stovetop method.
-If you’re using your instant pot (or other pressure cooker), now is when you want to lock the lid in “sealing” position and either set it to high pressure for 15 minutes or just press the soup button if you have one.
+If you’re using an instant pot or a pressure cooker, lock the lid in “sealing” position.
+Then either set it to high pressure for 15 minutes or press the soup button if you have one.
 At this point in the recipe, I’ve been cooking for 30 minutes.
 The rest of the time is just waiting time, so I usually clean the kitchen.

 Cover the soup pot with a lid and cook for 30 minutes, until the grains are soft.